 As always, you shouldn’t cram these words into your blog.
 Only use them if it sounds natural.

-And on that note, I want to leave you with one final piece of advice.
+On that note, I want to mention one thing…

 Above all else, Google values the quality of your work — not the quantity of your keywords.